Warkworth Radio Astronomical Observatory: History

-The complex was first developed for long-range telecommunications, operated by the New Zealand Post Office and opening on 17 July 1971.
+The Warkworth Space Centre is on land that was first developed for long-range telecommunications, operated by the New Zealand Post Office and opening on 17 July 1971.
 The station, primarily connecting to fourth generation Intelsat satellites, was used for satellite telephone circuits and television, including the broadcast of the 1974 British Commonwealth Games, held in Christchurch.
-The shallow valley site was chosen as it was sheltered from winds and radio noise, and the horizon elevation of only five degrees allowed the station to be useful for transmissions to low orbit satellites.
+The shallow valley site was chosen as it was sheltered from winds and radio noise, and the horizon elevation of only 5° allowed the station to be useful for transmissions to low orbit satellites.
 The original 30-metre antenna was decommissioned on 18 June 2008 and demolished.

 A second antenna and station building were opened on 24 July 1984.
-This was removed from service in November 2010, after which the Auckland University of Technology began using the facility for radio astronomy.
+This was removed from commercial service in November 2010, after which the Auckland University of Technology upgraded the motor drives and began using it for radio astronomy.

 Technical information

 A hydrogen maser is installed on-site to provide the very accurate timing required by VLBI observations.
-The observatory has a 10Gbit/s connection to the Kiwi Advanced Research and Education Network, providing high speed data transfers for files and e-VLBI as well as linking the site to the global national research and education network architecture.
+The observatory has a 10 Gbit/s connection to the REANNZ network, providing high speed data transfers for files and e-VLBI as well as linking the site to the global national research and education network architecture.